 "The woman was aged 45-50 with brown hair and was wearing a black three-quarter-length coat and white trousers," she said.
 "She wasn't from Propriano or I'd have recognised her."

-Both the woman and the man, whom Orneck identified as Matthias Schepp immediately from a photograph afterwards, were also eating croissants and chatting as if they knew each other well, she said.
+Orneck said both the woman and the man, whom she identified as Matthias Schepp immediately from a photograph afterwards, were eating croissants and chatting as if they knew each other well.

 Orneck contacted the police in response to an appeal for witnesses after Schepp threw himself under a train in southern Italy two days later, having written to his estranged wife saying he had also killed the girls.